jsjoeio/joeprevite.com/content/blog/2020-03-01-create-a-github-issue-template/index.md

 ![Gif showing issue template](example-issue-template.gif)

+If you prefer to learn by watching, you can find this on [egghead](https://egghead.io/lessons/github-create-a-github-issue-template?af=fd8rz3).

 Here's how you can set it up:

 1. Create a `.github` directory at the root of your project